calendarium-romanum/calrom/README.md

 ways of configuration the application will eventually support) should print information of the same (or greater) level of detail for the same range of dates.
-For output formats explicitly documented as machine-readable output format must be preserved (where some machine-readable formats, especially the structured ones, allow backward-compatible extensions, others do not, according to their nature).
+For output formats explicitly documented as machine-readable, format must be preserved (where some machine-readable formats, especially the structured ones, allow backward-compatible extensions, others do not, according to their nature).

-No backward compatibility is enforced on the level of application's internal interfaces, since the code is not intended to be reused.
+No backward compatibility is guaranteed on the level of the application's internal interfaces, since they are not intended to be used by third-party code.

 ## CLI patterns